ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/Kov404/CVE-2025-56514](https://github.com/Kov404/CVE-2025-56514) :  ![starts](https://img.shields.io/github/stars/Kov404/CVE-2025-56514.svg) ![forks](https://img.shields.io/github/forks/Kov404/CVE-2025-56514.svg)

 ## CVE-2025-56503
  An issue in Sublime HQ Pty Ltd Sublime Text 4 4200 allows authenticated attackers with low-level privileges to escalate privileges to Administrator via replacing the uninstall file with a crafted binary in the installation folder.
+NOTE: this is disputed by the Supplier because replacing the uninstall file requires administrator permissions, i.e., there is no privilege escalation.